ssqiao/DHH/README.md

 The compiling process is the same as caffe.
 You can refer to Caffe installation instructions [here](http://caffe.berkeleyvision.org/installation.html).

 # Datasets
 We use YTC, PB and a subset with 200 subjects of UMDFaces dataset in our experiments.
-We have preprocessed these three datasets.
-You can download them here.
-As for COCO dataset, we use COCO 2014, which can be downloaded here (BaiduCloud drive).
+We have preprocessed these three datasets and provide both the raw images and the coverted lmdb files for direct training and testing.
+You can download them [here](https://pan.baidu.com/s/1lVWcqujE8kMUqQLTIAEBzw) using the extracted codes：zic7 (BaiduCloud drive).
 And in the future, we will provide a download link on google drive.

-After downloading, you need to covert them to the LMDB format which is a more efficient data storage technique.
+After downloading, you can directly use the lmdb files for training and testing our method.
+Also you can covert the raw images together with split txt files to the LMDB format as we have provided for you.

-For video modality, you
+For video modality, you can use the following command for PB dataset as an example to convert the video clips:

-For image modality, you
+For image modality, you can use the following command for PB dataset as an example to convert the still images:

 # Training
-We place the prototxt files in the prototxt folder.
-First, you need to download the pre-trained model from here and move it to ./models/.
-Then, you can train the model for each dataset using the followling command
+We place the solver and net prototxt files in the prototxt folder.
+First, you need to download the pre-trained classification model for initilizing our method from [here](https://pan.baidu.com/s/1lVWcqujE8kMUqQLTIAEBzw) using the extracted codes：zic7 (BaiduCloud drive) and move it to ./models/.
+Then, you need to modify the corresponding paths in the solver and net prototxt files.
+Finaly, you can train the model for each dataset using the followling command:
+'''
+./build/tools/caffe train --solver ./prototxt/PB/solver_dhh_12.prototxt --weights ./models/PB/pb_classification_iter_5000.caffemodel
+'''

+After this step, you can further improve the cross-modality retrieval performance

 # Evaluation
 You can evaluate the Mean Average Precision(MAP) result on each dataset using the followling command.